 Is Noritake china dishwasher safe?

 Modern Noritake china produced from the 1980s onward with no metallic decoration is generally dishwasher safe.
-However, any piece with gold or platinum decoration — which includes virtually all vintage and antique Noritake — must be hand washed.
+However, any piece with gold or platinum decoration must be hand washed.
 Dishwasher detergent and the heat of the drying cycle will strip metallic trim.
 Once gold or platinum decoration is worn, it cannot be restored.
-Always hand wash any Noritake piece with metallic decoration, regardless of age.
+Always hand wash any Noritake piece with metallic decoration.

-‘Nippon’ is the Japanese word for Japan.
-From 1891 to 1921, US customs law required imported goods to be marked with their country of origin, and Japanese manufacturers used ‘Nippon’ to satisfy this requirement.
-In 1921, US customs ruled that ‘Nippon’ did not meet the English-language requirement and mandated the use of ‘Japan’ instead.
-Any Japanese china piece marked ‘Nippon’ — including Noritake — was made between 1891 and 1921.
-This mark is highly reliable for dating purposes.
+“Nippon” is the Japanese word for Japan.
+From 1891 to 1921, US customs law required imported goods to be marked with their country of origin, and Japanese manufacturers used “Nippon” to satisfy this requirement.
+In 1921, US customs mandated the English word “Japan” instead.
+Any Japanese china piece marked “Nippon” — including Noritake — was made between 1891 and 1921.